BakkerGames/GRIF/DAGS/SYNTAX.md

 @getlist(name,pos)

->Gets the value at position "pos" (starting at 0) for the list "name".
+>Gets the raw value at position "pos" (starting at 0) for the list "name".
 If "pos" is beyond the end of the list, "" is returned.

 @insertatlist(name,pos,value)